 As we don’t carry such products, users will have to check with the vendor or manufacturer if their models do have the capability to soften the water.

-Do note that some water filters with activated carbon produce carbon dust, which might add up in the boiler.
+Do note that some water filters with activated carbon produce carbon dust, which might get into the boiler and cause adverse effects.

 2.Water filtration systems